Tip from Momma…making extra delicious caramel sauce. I learned this when we lived overseas.

 I never bought a squeeze tube.
 It was just a tad to decadant for me and my family.
 Like chocolate?
 You could buy the tube in 2 flavors, original or chocolate.

 So, how did we make that into caramel sauce?

-The great thing about make caramel from sweetened condensed milk is it warms up your kitchen on a cool morning.
-The air becomes a bit moist chasing away that dry air from the heat.
+The great thing about make caramel from sweetened condensed milk when the weather turns cool is it warms up your kitchen on a cool morning.
+The air becomes a bit moist chasing away that dry air.

-Over there, that was important.
-Heat was controlled if it came form the central plant.
-By controlled I meant it came on around 15 November.
-Mine was turned on Tuesday.
-It went off 15 March.
-If you lived below the river that crossed the land, you were cold!
-That is changing but the dry air hasn’t.
-Sometimes I even put my towels on the radiators for drying and as mini humidifier.
+Heat was controlled in those days from the central government run plant.
+By controlled I mean it was turned on 15 November.
+It was turned off on 15 March.
+If you lived below the Yangtze River that crossed the land, you were cold!

 To add heat to our cold apartment, I would make caramel sauce and oven baked dishes.
 We were fortunate to have an oven!
 We had AC so I did make it in hot weather too.

 That did change over the years and with what city we lived in but the dry air never does.
 Sometimes I would put wet towels on the hot radiators for drying that doubled as mini humidifier and dryer.
 Our clothes line was hung on our enclosed porch.
 We did not have a dryer!

 Thankfully, we had a roller radiator heater to warm our apartment during the heatless periods.
 It was especially important when we brought our youngest girls home to have a warm place.